Warm glass: Tack fusing

 Tack fusing is the joining together of glass, with as little change to the shape of the pieces as possible.
 Tack fusing may be used either decoratively, or to assemble a large piece of glass from laminations.

 Where tack fusing is used to apply small decorative details to a larger piece, it is often desired to partially melt the small pieces so that they change shape (usually becoming more spherical, under the influence of surface tension), but without changing the shape of the carrier piece.
 This can be done by using an increased temperature, but only briefly.
 The large piece, of large thermal mass, heats up more slowly than the small decorations.
+For COE 90 and 96 glass tack fusing occurs at 1350–1375°F (732–746°C).

 Full fusing

 Full fusing is like tack fusing, but the temperature is higher so that the fused pieces begin to coalesce.
 In the complete case, decorative additions to a surface are absorbed entirely into it and the surface becomes flat again.
 It is usually done for decorative effect.
+For COE 90 and 96 glass fusing occurs at 1450–1490°F (760–787°C).